This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Heat: Heat helps decrease pain and muscle spasms.
+- Apply heat.
+Heat helps decrease pain and muscle spasms.
+Keep the heat setting on low to prevent burns.
 Apply heat on the area for 20 to 30 minutes every 2 hours for as many days as directed.

-- Liquids: Ask how much liquid to drink each day and which liquids are best for you.
-This may help to prevent constipation.
+- Drink liquids as directed.
+Liquids can help prevent constipation.
+Ask how much liquid to drink each day and which liquids are best for you.

+- Ask about vaccines.
 You may have an increased risk of problems after you get certain vaccines.
-Ask your primary healthcare provider before you get immunizations to help prevent the flu or pneumonia.
+Ask your healthcare provider before you get immunizations to help prevent the flu or pneumonia.

 For more information:

 Phone: 1- 610 - 667-0131